cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 ### Typical use cases

-* Modern ion-room controls for lights, shades, climate controls supporting HTTP REST APIs
+* Modern in-room controls for lights, shades, climate controls supporting HTTP REST APIs
 * Custom ui panels on the device to control custom layout
-* Custom automations such as automatically unbooking a meeting room when it's scheduled but no one shows up

 For an intro to macros, start with: [Macro Tutorial](/doc/TechDocs/MacroTutorial).
 For dozens of examples, see [extensions on this site](/macros).